Scraynor/academic-kickstart/content/authors/admin/_index.md

 about:
-- Here is the most recent version of my paper on a [distributive law for modular operads](files/2020.08.09ModOpsDistributive.pdf) (CSMs).
+- Here is the most up-to-date version of my paper on a [distributive law for modular operads](files/2020.08.09ModOpsDistributive.pdf) (CSMs).
+Please note, this is a draft and has not yet been proofread.

   #-- courses:
   #- course: PhD in Artificial Intelligence